 The grant offers salary support up to 20% of the applicant’s base salary, not to exceed 20% of the 50th percentile of Association of American Medical Colleges (AAMC) compensation for the faculty member’s rank and specialty.
 Up to two grants will be offered in FY18 and each grant runs for one fiscal year (September 2017 - August 2018).

 What is the deadline?

-The FY18 letters of intent are due Monday, 3/13 and the full application is due on Monday, 5/1.
-There is an optional, but strongly encouraged, grant writing class offered on Tuesday, 3/28.
+The FY18 letters of intent were due Monday, 3/13 and the full application was due on Monday, 5/1.

 What are the guidelines for submission?